 Periodically, I felt sad while reading because it’s impossible to forget that all the cadavers in this book were once attached to people.
-No personal details are provided about them, which means it’s impossible not to picture yourself among them.
+No personal details are provided, which means you can’t help picturing your own body among them.
 There’s no difference between these cadavers and what I’ll be someday, but Roach’s self-aware humor reminds the reader that we’re all in this together.
 This fundamental sadness is why Roach’s humor is so important and so necessary.
 If this were a depressing book, I wouldn’t have read it, no matter how interesting.
 As is, I read it inside a week and read long chunks aloud to my husband.

 Stiff delivers its tidy perspective-check (and an endorsement of cadaver/organ donation) without getting preachy.
 This is why I’ve chosen to make this review the first of 2019 because the new year is all about introspection and you can’t have a new beginning without thinking of the end.
 There’s really only one thing wrong with this book and it’s no one’s fault: It was published 14 years ago.
 The old, historical anecdotes probably haven’t changed, but there are some new developments in medicine and tech that I would have been interested to see included.